Take the steps to begin your journey:

-- Prior to moving into Housing - a refund of the Housing Deposit will be based on the contract cancellation date.
-The deposit is only refundable if cancellation is made in writing to Residential Living & Learning in accordance with the following schedule:
+- Prior to moving into Housing - a refund of the Housing Application Fee will be based on the contract cancellation date.
+The application fee is only refundable if cancellation is made in writing to Residential Living & Learning in accordance with the following schedule:

 * December 15 - Spring Semester

 Contract Termination by the University - The University reserves the right to terminate the Housing Contract at any time for violation of the terms and conditions stated therein or for any other reason that the University, in its sole discretion, deems to be good cause.

 Room Entry - The University reserves the right to enter any room:

 - To make repairs;